drbean/curriculum/pages/homepage/markdown/FoodClothingShelter.md

 Seeing it as an analogue to the physical tie that locks together copulating dogs helps me understand.

+I told my significant other 40 years ago that I could accept if she wanted that we stop having sex, but I asked her not to stop allowing physical intimacy.

+Read how [AnimalSpirits](AnimalSpirits.html) have a lot to answer for.

 Back to [ActionResearch](ActionResearch.html)